-Information Technology provides access to technology resources for students to support their general academic efforts.
-Current students are provided a Banner ID and an email/domain account to access Self Service Banner (SSB), email, network domain, and other university online resources.
-Accounts are automatically created each semester for all students who officially register.
-Freshmen and transfer student accounts are distributed at New Student Orientation.
+DIT provides access to technology resources for students to support their general academic efforts.
+Current students are provided a student ID number and an email/domain account also known as VikingOne to access Self-Service Banner (SSB), email, network domain, Viking WiFi, and other university online resources such as LinkedIn Learning, BlackBoard, and E4U.
+Accounts are automatically created upon admission to the university.
 Students have wireless connectivity available across campus.
-There is limited technology support provided for studentowned hardware and software (i.e. wireless connectivity, etc.).
+Students, faculty, and staff can benefit from the self-service password reset portal located at https://password.ecsu.edu.